 For years we’ve sustained the ranking of No. 1 UK literary consultancy; now we’ve launched in America, making us the first transatlantic literary consultancy.

 Cornerstones is a skills-based company and we strongly believe that self-editing techniques can be taught.
 We regularly give lectures at universities, writer conferences and workshops.
-Check out our website and Twitter feed for upcoming events and discussions.
+Check out our Twitter feed for upcoming events and discussions.